hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 6206

-so pray and sacrifice to your Lord alone.
+so pray and offer sacrifice to your Lord alone.

 # 6207